GrayJack/janetrs/README.md

 ### TODO: Lib level

 -   Better docs.
-- We still don't know exactly how Janet panics would work on Rust, so we need to explore that and document it

 # Acknowledgments

 -   [Calvin Rose](https://github.com/bakpakin) for creating this amazing language called Janet
 -   [andrewchambers](https://github.com/andrewchambers) for janet_ll crate and discuss with us some ideas for the abstractions of this crate